RibonDAO/shared/README.md

 yarn link
 ```
 Notice you need to link the dist folder, that is generated after the build process.
+**Observation: This does not work with react-native (see more in [here](https://stackoverflow.com/questions/44061155/react-native-npm-link-local-dependency-unable-to-resolve-module)).
+You can check the section React Native Problems below to see how to use it on the mobile app.**

 Then in the project you want to test the changes:
 ```console